Lodewikes/vGhostingAndroid/README.md

 # vGhostingAndroid
-virtual ghosting application in android
+virtual squash ghosting application in android
+Shouts an area on the court at random for your ghosting session